siarhei-bazhko/poker-game/README.md

 4. Persistence and logging are included for the demonstration purposes only
    - Thus, read/write to the file are done synchronously.
 This might not be a problem for a multithreaded client as long as it can execute presentation layer separately from the rest.

+5. Types and interfaces are located in the same file
+   - Once project will be extended they could be separated (e.g., `/types` directory)